Gorky1985/v-for-vienna-example1/README.md

 ## Project Overview 🎉

-Simple website challenge made with HTML and CSS.
+A small page made with HTML and CSS.
 Focused on implementation of CSS Grid

 ## Technologies 🔧